Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Methods

 \subsection{Measures}

-To investigate the motivating factors behind the desire for robot automation, we compare the ranked lists of activities based on the Desire for Robot Automation to ranked lists based on time spent, and the ATUS-WB variables: Happiness, Meaningfulness, Painfulness, Sadness, Stressfulness and Tiredness.
-Fig.~\ref{fig:all-for-all} depicts the ranked activities for the entire population using the order of the Desire for Robot Automation for the other variables.
-We use ranked lists since the absolute values for each variable are non-comparable (desire for robot automation score vs. time [minutes] vs. well-being scores).
+To investigate the motivating factors behind the desire for robotic automation, we compare the ranked lists of activities based on the Desire for Robotic Automation to ranked lists based on time spent, and the ATUS-WB variables: Happiness, Meaningfulness, Painfulness, Sadness, Stressfulness and Tiredness (details on how activity-level rankings are constructed are provided in Appendix~\ref{sec:creating-rankings}).
+Fig.~\ref{fig:all-for-all} depicts the ranked activities for the entire population using the order of the Desire for Robotic Automation for the other variables.
+We use ranked lists since the absolute values for each variable are non-comparable (desire for robotic automation score vs. time [minutes] vs. well-being scores).
 To compare the ranked lists, we used non-parametric correlation tests: Spearman's rho and Kendall's tau.
 We performed these analyses on the general population and the subgroups.
-For all analyses, we established the null hypothesis (\(H_0\)) as the absence of a correlation between the two groups being compared, and the alternative hypothesis (\(H_1\)) as a correlation exists.
+For all analyses, we established the null hypothesis (\(H_0\)) as the absence of a correlation between the two variables being compared, and the alternative hypothesis (\(H_1\)) as a correlation exists.
 We considered a \(p\)-value of less than 0.05 as the threshold for statistical significance.
 If the \(p\)-value fell below this threshold, it indicated sufficient evidence to reject the null hypothesis in favor of the alternative.
-We follow the general convention by Cohen~\cite{cohen2013statistical} used in social sciences and consider a large correlation when the absolute value of the correlation coefficients are $>0.5$, medium if they are around $0.3$ and small if it is close to $0.1$. \ro{However, correlations only characterize statistical pairwise co-occurrence but do not imply causation.
+We follow the general convention by Cohen~\cite{cohen2013statistical} used in social sciences and consider a large correlation when the absolute value of the correlation coefficients are $>0.5$, medium if they are around $0.3$ and small if it is close to $0.1$. \ro{However, correlations only characterize statistical pairwise co-occurrence and do not imply causation.
 By identifying correlations, we provide a critical understanding of related events that could guide further causal experimental research.}

 We complement the comparative analysis between absolute ranks with relative rank-difference analysis for social subgroups.
 Here, we determine the difference in ranking position for each activity between multiple subgroups or between a subgroup and the general population, providing a positive integer label $l$ if the activity ranks $l$ positions higher in the first analyzed subgroup than in the second and $-l$ if the activity ranks $l$ positions lower.
 With these labels, we can create a new ranked list where the top activity is the one with the largest positive ranking changes, and the last is the one with the largest negative.
 An example can be seen in Fig.~\ref{fig:male-female} with a comparison between DA for men and women (full ranking differences can be found on our website).
 Comparing these ranking changes between lists based on different variables (e.g., desired for automation vs. time), we can infer if the differences observed in one list correlate with the changes in another.
 For example, we can infer if activities with the most disparate ranking between men and women correspond to activities in which there is also a high degree of difference in the time-spent.